 Supervised Visitation is a term that describes contact between a parent and a child overseen by a third party.
-It is also a term for contact between a noncustodial parent and one or more children in the presence of a third person, in which the only focus is the protection and safety of the child and adult participants.
-If Supervised Visitation is necessary, the Judge will order the visitation to be part of the parenting plan.
+It is also a term for contact between a noncustodial parent and a child in the presence of a third person.
+The supervised visitation monitor is there for the protection and safety of the child and adult participants.
+After safety, the well-being of the child is the most important consideration at all stages of the process.
+If supervised visitation is necessary, a Judge may order the visitation to be part of the parenting plan.

-Ocean Vista Counseling offers Supervised Visitation in Flagler and Volusia Counties.
-All visitation starts initially in the office setting and if the counselor feel it is clinically appropriate they may moved to the community if ALL parties are in agreement.
+Ocean Vista Counseling and Kathleen Coughlin offer supervised visitation in Flagler and Volusia Counties.
+On a case by case basis our office may consider providing services in other counties.
+All supervised visits starts initially in the counseling office setting.
+Once the counselor feels it is clinically appropriate they may consider providing supervised visits in the community if ALL parties are in agreement.

 - If a parent has been absent from the child’s life and they wants to start a relationship with the child

 - If there have been any potentially dangerous family situations

 - If there has been physical, sexual, or emotional abuse of the child by a parent